 - Choose Sprinklr if: You need omnichannel analytics across voice, chat, and social.

 For most e-commerce teams, the question isn't "which enterprise speech analytics tool should I buy?"
 It's "do I even need standalone speech analytics?"
-If your call volume is under a few thousand calls per month, an AI voice agent with built-in analytics (like Ringly.io) often makes more sense than a $3,000+/month enterprise platform.
+If your call volume is under a few thousand calls per month, an AI voice agent that answers the calls and includes the analytics (like Ringly.io) usually makes more sense than a $3,000+/month enterprise platform layered on top of a human team.

 Speech analytics use cases for e-commerce